 Endodontic Retreatment in Edmond, OK

-In most cases, a root canal successfully saves a compromised tooth by removing damaged and infected areas and sealing the tooth to prevent future issues.
-Occasionally, an initial root canal treatment fails and endodontic retreatment is required.
+In most cases, a root canal successfully saves a damaged tooth by removing infected areas and sealing the tooth to prevent future oral health issues.
+Occasionally, an initial root canal treatment fails and root canal retreatment is required.

-While your initial root canal may not have been performed by an endodontist, it’s important to see an endodontist for retreatment, as this procedure can be more complicated and require special equipment to complete.
+While your initial root canal therapy may not have been performed by an endodontist, it’s important to work with root canal specialists for retreatment, as this procedure can be more complicated and may require special equipment and advanced technology to complete.

 Frequently Asked Questions About Endodontic Retreatment

 Endodontic retreatment is usually no more painful than your first root canal treatment.
-Your tooth and the surrounding tissue will be numbed with local anesthetic injections to ensure that you feel no discomfort during the procedure.
+Your tooth and the surrounding tissue will be numbed with local anesthetic injections to ensure a comfortable, painless experience during the procedure.
 Once the anesthetic wears off, you may experience some tenderness, but this can usually be treated with over-the-counter pain relievers.

 How long does a retreatment procedure take?

 The length of your endodontic retreatment procedure depends upon the complexity involved and the amount of infection present.
-Most of the time retreatment procedures will require more than one visit.
+Most of the time retreatment procedures will require more than one visit to our Edmond practice.

 Can antibiotics heal an infected root canal?

 No, antibiotics cannot be used to treat infected root canals.
 Your options for treatment are to have endodontic retreatment to save your tooth or have the infected tooth extracted.
-If possible, it is always better to save your natural teeth.
+If possible, it is always better to save your natural teeth to maintain a healthy smile.

 What does a failed root canal feel like?